duynglam/obsidian/software-development/v-model.md

 - fixed & defined requirement
 - stable and available resource

+**The pros and the cons**
-Personally I think V-Model aims on verify and validate each activity in the circle.
-By then, developers can head for an error-free and quality product.
+V-Model aims on verify and validate each activity in the circle.
+Maintaining
+- Consistency
+- Result-oriented
+- Straighforward & simple rules

 Though some downsides may be mentioned
-- does not support concurrent activities.
+- Does not support concurrent activities.
-- hard to apply for project with complex and changable requirement
+- Hard to apply for project with complex and changable requirement

 ---